 - Heavy-duty Extension Cord: Heavier in weight, heavy-duty extensions are made with extremely durable materials to work for longer periods.

-Majority of extension cords are either two-pronged or three-pronged.
-The three-pronged plug types are always more reliable since they possess a ground wire for appliances.
+The majority of extension cords are either two-pronged or three-pronged.
+The three-pronged plug types are always more reliable since they possess ground wire for appliances.

 Extension cords have a variety of gauges the most common being 16-gauge, 14-gauge, 12-gauge, and 10- gauge.
 The lower the gauge, the bigger it is.